 For most of this period I wasn't working much on SETI@home.
 In 2002 I got NSF funding to work on BOINC, and my involvement in SETI@home was reduced; mostly I worked on maintaining the web site, and developing BOINC features needed by SETI@home.

-Nebula is partly new code, partly a reworking of the original back-end code developed by by Jeff and Eric.
+Nebula is mostly new code, with pieces of the original back-end code developed by by Jeff and Eric.
 In the course of developing Nebula I've worked closely with Eric, who worked out the mathematics behind the algorithms.

 Next: Nebula goals.